 In 1980, Paul turned his attention toward studio photoflash.
 His premise was that the equipment of the day was reserved for very few who could afford it, and that the state of the art was industrial/dinosaur technology, inefficient and inaccurate, and packaged in gigantic black steel boxes and sold at way-inflated prices.
 One of his peeves was that, by the time equipment arrived in the hands of the customer, it had gone through many levels of middlemen, each adding to the price and isolating the customer from the manufacturer.
 He reasoned that hundreds of thousands of photographers would welcome a practical and affordable studio flash and the many advantages it offered over the ubiquitous camera mounted speedlite.

 By 1986 Paul had learned the ropes of the industry and felt the need to offer "the ultimate monoflash" in the form of the technologically trend-setting White Lightning™ Ultra Series.
-Extremely compact, high power, short flash durations, very wide and accurate range of power control, remote control capability, deadly accurate voltage regulated modeling lamp control and other features previously unheard of in the industry.
+The Ultra Series self-contained flash units were extremely compact and powerful, having short flash durations, a very wide and accurate range of power control, remote control capability, and deadly accurate, voltage-regulated modeling lamp control along with other features previously unheard of in the industry.
 This catapulted Paul C. Buff, Inc.™ toward the top of the U.S. photoflash market almost overnight.
 It is said that most monoflash competitors today can trace their roots to the White Lightning™ Ultra system.

-Throughout the 1990s, Paul worked diligently toward creating means of battery powering of AC studio flashes for location work, and of controlling them via radio remote control.
+Throughout the 1990s, Paul worked diligently toward creating means of battery powering AC studio flashes for location work and controlling them via radio remote control.
 Both goals were realized in the form of the Vagabond™

 By the year 2000, Paul recognized the onset of the digital camera explosion and the pending new market segment.
 He also realized photographers were becoming younger and hipper, and had less money to spend than in the past.
 So he launched, as a separate company, AlienBees™